Conspiracy epidemic, born in US, spreads in Europe - RFI

 "We are worried that these individuals could turn to violent acts," said the senior French intelligence official, also expressing concern over Russian state media interference through English-language channel RT and the Sputnik news network.

-In Germany "the atmosphere in recent times at demonstrations has become much more aggressive," said the intelligence official in Stuttgart.
+In Germany "the atmosphere in recent times at demonstrations has become much more aggressive," said the intelligence official in Stuttgart.#photo9

 "What is most dangerous for me is not the handful of radicals, it is the kind of tidal wave that leads to mistrust and an increasingly strong mistrust towards institutions," said Sylvain Delouvee, a social psychologist at France's University of Rennes.